Award-Winning Pittsburgh Traumatic Brain Injury Lawyers

 Our lawyers are dedicated to the service of our clients.
 From our initial consultation and case review until we reach a settlement or judgment on your behalf, your best interests are our first priority.

 Reach out to our team to learn what we can do to help you.

 Types of Traumatic Brain Injuries

 Moderate TBI victims typically suffer similar symptoms but with greater severity.
 In addition, people with moderate TBI may experience nausea and vomiting, trouble speaking, difficulty with physical coordination, and weakness in the extremities.
 They may also have seizures.

 Severe TBI is the most dangerous type of brain injury.
 In these cases, TBI victims' symptoms are often so debilitating that they need 24-hour care.
 A severe TBI can cause periods of unconsciousness.
 A persistent vegetative state or coma is not uncommon in such a scenario.
 If the brain is not able to recover its function, the injury may turn fatal, either at the time the injury occurs or months or years later.

 Why You Need Compensation for Your Losses

 Mild, moderate and severe brain injuries can have lifelong effects on victims and their families.
 Many TBI victims cannot return to their occupations, and some may not be able to complete everyday tasks on their own.
 Others suffer from memory loss and significant personality changes, which can be devastating not only for the victim, but also for the victim's family and friends.

 Regardless of the severity of the injury, it is possible that the victim will need a lifetime of expensive medical care.
 The victim's income and earning ability will likely be greatly reduced if not eliminated altogether.
 To cover the medical expenses and loss of income, TBI victims need considerable financial compensation.

-Our Pittsburgh personal injury lawyers have the experience to help you and your loved ones through serious and minor brain injury cases.
+Our Pittsburgh brain injury lawyers have the experience to help you and your loved ones through serious and minor brain injury cases.
 We understand your need for compensation, and we will fight to recover it from the negligent party.